N-DucharmeBarth-NOAA/2024-npo-sma-taf/README.md

 #### Using Visual Studio Code

 Users should use [Visual Studio Code](https://code.visualstudio.com/download) with R version 4.4.0 and RTools 4.4 installed (set-up instructions [here](https://github.com/REditorSupport/vscode-R)).
-In order to configure Visual Studio Code to work with `renv` the user should follow the configuration steps at located [here](https://github.com/REditorSupport/vscode-R/wiki/Working-with-renv-enabled-projects).
+In order to configure Visual Studio Code to work with `renv` the user should follow the configuration steps located [here](https://github.com/REditorSupport/vscode-R/wiki/Working-with-renv-enabled-projects).
 Once Visual Studio Code has been configured properly, open the `2024-npo-sma-taf` folder.
 [Opening an R terminal](https://code.visualstudio.com/docs/languages/r#_running-r-code) should prompt the `renv` package to bootstrap itself as described above.
 Once all packages have been installed the user can initiate either the `00a_start_here.R` or `00b_start_here.R` TAF workflows.
 If `renv` does not bootstrap automatically then run:
 ```
 renv::restore()
 ```